akkartik/mu/Readme.md

   quotient:number, remainder:number <- divide-with-remainder 11, 3
 ```

-Each reagent provides its name as well as its type separated by a colon.
-Types
+Each reagent can provide a name as well as its type separated by a colon.
+You
+only have to specify the type the first time you mention a name, but you can
-can be multiple words, like:
+be more explicit if you choose.
+Types can be multiple words, like:

 ```nim
   x:array:number:3  # x is an array of 3 numbers